Religion in the Philippines: Apostolic Catholic Church

-Apostolic Catholic Church (Filipino: Apostolika't Katolikang Simbahan) is an Independent Catholic denomination established in 1992 by John Florentine L. Teruel.
-The ACC has its origin as a Catholic organisation founded in the 1970s in Hermosa, Bataan.
+Apostolic Catholic Church (ACC; Apostolika't Katolikang Simbahan) is an Independent Catholic denomination established in 1992 by John Florentine L. Teruel.
 The church started as a mainstream Catholic lay organization that was founded in Hermosa, Bataan in the early 1970s by Maria Virginia P. Leonzon Vda.
 De Teruel.
-In 1991 the organisation and the Roman Catholic Church had a schism; due to varying issues, it formally separated itself from the Roman Catholic Church, when John Florentine Teruel was consecrated as a patriarch and registered the church as a Protestant and Independent Catholic denomination.
+In 1991 the organisation and the Catholic Church had a schism; due to varying issues, it formally separated itself from the Catholic Church, when John Florentine Teruel was consecrated as a patriarch and registered the church as a Protestant and Independent Catholic denomination.

-Today, it has more than 5 million members worldwide.
+As of 2020, the Apostolic Catholic Church has 54,543 members in the Philippines.
+The National Council of Churches in the Philippines reports that the Apostolic Catholic Church has more than 5 million members worldwide.
 The largest international congregations are in Japan, United States and Canada.

 Orthodoxy

 Orthodoxy has been continuously present in the Philippines for more than 200 years.
 It is represented by two groups, by the Exarchate of the Philippines (a jurisdiction of the Ecumenical Patriarchate of Constantinople governed by the Orthodox Metropolitanate of Hong Kong and Southeast Asia), and by the Antiochian Orthodox Christian Mission in the Philippines (a jurisdiction of the Antiochian Orthodox Church governed by the Antiochian Orthodox Archdiocese of Australia, New Zealand, and All Oceania).
 In 1999, it was asserted that there were about 560 Orthodox church members in the Philippines.